destel/dspc/README.md

 progress.Inc("skipped", 1)
 ```

-Check out a complete working [example](/example).
+Check out a complete working [example](/example/main.go).

-## Good when
+## Use Cases
 This library is a good fit for CLI applications that do concurrent work.
 When running tasks across multiple goroutines, you'll likely want to track their progress -
 the number of completed tasks, errors, tasks currently in progress.
 You even may want to track dynamic categories -
 like counting errors by type - "validation_error", "network_error", etc.

-When running the app in terminal, you'll want to see a clean progress report that updates in-place and in real-time,
+When running the app in terminal, you'll want to see a clean progress report that updates in real-time,
 while keeping your normal application logs readable and separate.

-Another example is running such app in Kubernetes.
+Another example could be running such app in Kubernetes.
 For simple one-off pods, instead of configuring metrics and dashboards, you'll
 likely want to just watch the logs and progress in real-time with `kubectl logs -f`.

-If this matches your needs - tracking concurrent work with simple counters and clean terminal output - then DSPC is likely
+If this sounds like your use case - tracking concurrent work with simple counters and clean terminal output - then DSPC is likely
 what you're looking for.

-## Not a good fit for
+## Not a Good Fit For
 - Long-running services/daemons
 - Large number of counters that don't fit on a single screen
 - Apps with high-frequency logging (e.g., logs every 10ms) - progress updates may get lost in the log stream
-- Complex metrics - your monitoring needs is not covered by counters/gauges
+- Complex metrics - your monitoring needs are not covered by basic counters/gauges

 ## Performance